 Initially, if possible I can meet you together with your parents and any other family members living at home if you like.
 It helps us all get acquainted and enables me to learn something from you about the difficulties encountered, what has been tried and what solutions are being sought.

 Counselling may be brief, comprising a short series of weekly 40 minute sessions.
 With more complex or longstanding difficulties, meeting for a longer period of time may be advisable.
 In all cases progress is reviewed together by you and I on a regular basis.

-I offer counselling and mental health support for students in Taunton and Somerset, to help you gain understanding and insight into any struggles you may be experiencing, to develop emotional resilience and put into effect real change, enabling you to fulfil your academic and personal potential.
+I offer affordable private counselling in Taunton and mental health support for students to help you gain understanding and insight into any struggles you may be experiencing, to develop emotional resilience and put into effect real change, enabling you to fulfil your academic and personal potential.

 I am experienced in helping young adults and students dealing with: